 Significance and Use

-Test Method D4751 for the determination of opening size of geotextiles is acceptable for testing of commercial shipments of geotextiles.
-Current estimates of precision, between laboratories, are being established.
+5.2 Test Methods for the determination of opening size of geotextiles is acceptable for testing of commercial shipments of geotextiles.
+Current estimates of precision, between laboratories, have been established.

-1.1 This test method covers the determination the apparent opening size (AOS) of a geotextile by sieving glass beads through a geotextile (Methods A1 and A2) or by using a capillary porometer (Method B).
+1.1 These test methods cover the determination of the apparent opening size (AOS) of a geotextile either by dry-sieving glass beads through a geotextile (Methods A1 and A2) or by using a capillary porometer (Method B).

-1.2 This test method shows the values in both SI units and inch-pound units.
+1.3 These test methods show the values in both SI units and inch-pound units.
 SI units is the technically correct name for the system of metric units known as the International System of Units.
 Inch-pound units is the technically correct name for the customary units used in the United States.
 The values in inch-pound units are provided for information only.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D1331 Test Methods for Surface and Interfacial Tension of Solutions of Paints, Solvents, Solutions of Surface-Active Agents, and Related Materials